zalando/postgres-operator/docs/quickstart.md

 Alternatively, the operator can be installed by using the provided [Helm](https://helm.sh/) chart which saves you the manual steps.
 Clone this repo and change directory to the repo root.
-With helm3 installed you should be able to run
+With Helm v3 installed you should be able to run:

 ```bash
 bash-3.2$ helm install postgres-operator ./charts/postgres-operator